igordilic/nginx-nodejslts-alpine-docker/README.md

 # Nginx and Node on Alpine

-Docker image for Alpine linux with nginx and NodeJs 8.9.3 This image contain latest npm and yarn 1.3.2
+Docker image for Alpine linux with nginx and NodeJs Carbon This image contain latest npm and yarn 1.3.2

 Tags will apply to different nodejs version: